rohitsangwan01/appwrite_telegram_bot/README.md

 # Appwrite Telegram bot

-Appwrite functions to run telegram bot, in dart, javascript and python ( more languages support coming soon )
+Appwrite functions to run telegram bot in dart, javascript and python ( more languages support coming soon )

 ## Documentation